OD728/CleanTwitch/README.md

 - ✅ **Edge** - Full support
 - ✅ **Safari** - Full support
 - ✅ **Mobile browsers** - Partial support (some elements may not apply)

-## 🐛 Troubleshooting

-### Elements Not Hidden
-1. **Clear browser cache** and refresh Twitch
-2. **Check CSS is applied** in browser dev tools (F12)
-3. **Verify domain** is set to `twitch.tv` in your CSS extension
-4. **Try force refresh** with Ctrl+F5 (Windows) or Cmd+Shift+R (Mac)

-### Twitch Updates Breaking CSS
-Twitch occasionally updates their CSS class names.
-If elements reappear:

-1. **Check for script updates** in this repository
-2. **Report the issue** with screenshots of what's no longer hidden
-3. **Temporary fix**: Use browser dev tools to find new class names

-### Performance Issues
-This CSS is lightweight and shouldn't affect performance.
-If you experience issues:

-1. **Disable other extensions** temporarily to test
-2. **Check browser console** for errors (F12 → Console)
-3. **Try disabling specific CSS sections** to isolate the problem

-## 📱 Mobile Support

-The CSS works on mobile browsers but with limitations:
-- Some mobile-specific elements may not be targeted
-- Touch interfaces may behave differently
-- Consider using Twitch mobile app for better mobile experience

-## 🔄 Updates

-Twitch regularly updates their interface, which may break some CSS rules.

-**When this happens:**
-1. Check this repository for updates
-2. Report broken elements in Issues
-3. Provide screenshots and browser info

-**Staying updated:**
-- ⭐ Star this repository to get notifications
-- 👀 Watch for releases
-- 🔔 Enable notifications for Issues

 ## 🎨 Recommended Enhancements